NoviceLive/unish/readme.rst

 - ``catmp3``

+  Concatenate mp3 files in the specified directory.

   And its brothers, ``catflv``, ``catmp4``, etc. See ``help catmp3``.

   It requires ffmpeg_.

 - ``summp3``

+  Calculate total duration of mp3 files in the specified paths.

   And its brothers, ``sumflv``, ``summp4``, etc. See ``help summp3``.